rahulsharma0403/TVO/README.md

 # TVO
 Cypress Project
 I have used Cypress framework along with Javascript basics.
+Node modules will not be included in the Git hub, so request you to download node modules.

 The code is available in /e2e/spec.js file.
 Multi browser testing: I have added multiple browsers in package.json file.
 We can execute the command to  run the tests:      npm run test:chrome/edge/firefox